How We Work

 Advocacy Committee

-Our members make annual trips to Washington D.C. and host local field trips to inform and educate our Congressional representatives about the importance of the Connecticut River Watershed.
+Members make annual trips to Washington D.C. and host local field trips to inform and educate our Congressional representatives about the importance of the Connecticut River Watershed.
 We prepare an annual ‘Look Book’ highlighting critical land conservation, restoration, trail and stewardship project opportunities in all four Watershed states.
-The Advocacy committee is also responsible for tracking legislation important to the watershed and ensuring the membership is aware of federal funding opportunities.
+The Advocacy committee is also responsible for tracking state and federal legislation important to the watershed and ensuring our partners are aware of federal funding opportunities.
 In addition to federal funding opportunities, we are also working to increase state funding for open space and trails in underserved communities.

 Recreation and Education Committee

-Our members are working on making the river accessible for all and bringing Watershed resources to Watershed communities.
-We are also working to share Watershed exhibits and curriculum within the network of museums working in the region.
-We seek to connect colleges and universities located in the Watershed, exploring opportunities to collaborate on shared initiatives.
+Our members are working to elevate the profile and identity of the Connecticut River Watershed.
+We aim to make the river accessible to all rural, suburban, and urban residents of the watershed.
+We share watershed exhibits and curricula within the extensive network of museums in the region.
+We seek to connect colleges and universities located in the watershed, exploring opportunities to collaborate on shared initiatives.

 Committees (Inactive)